eduvpn/documentation/SCRIPT_CONNECTION_HOOK.md

 _created_, for OpenVPN the script is called when the client actually connects.

-This is most obvious when users are using the VPN Portal: on configuration download for WireGuard the "connect" event is triggered and on deletion
+This is most obvious when users are using the VPN Portal: on configuration download for WireGuard the "connect" event is triggered and on deletion the "disconnect" event.
+For OpenVPN it remains on actual VPN connect/disconnect.
+When using the eduVPN/Let's Connect! applications through the API there is functionally no difference.

 ## TODO